Laerdal/Laerdal.McuMgr/README.md

        Laerdal.McuMgr
-       Laerdal.McuMgr.Bindings.iOS                 (only add this to those projects of yours that target iOS) Laerdal.McuMgr.Bindings.Android             (only add this to those projects of yours that target Android) Laerdal.McuMgr.Bindings.NetStandard (WIP!)  (only add this to those projects of yours that target Windows/UWP)
+       Laerdal.McuMgr.Bindings.iOS                 (only add this to those projects of yours that target iOS) Laerdal.McuMgr.Bindings.Android             (only add this to those projects of yours that target Android) Laerdal.McuMgr.Bindings.MacCatalyst (WIP!)  (only add this to those projects of yours that target MacCatalyst aka MacDesktop+iPad)
+       Laerdal.McuMgr.Bindings.NetStandard (WIP!)  (only add this to those projects of yours that target Windows/UWP)

 Make sure to always get the latest versions of the above packages.

 ## 🤖 Android